Breaking barriers: educating indigenous children in Guatemala

 The AAV staff also does a wonderful job connecting with parents.
 Although parents are eager to educate their children, food and shelter remain top priorities in a country where most of its indigenous citizens live in extreme poverty.
 While child labor is illegal in the United States, most Mayan children in Guatemala must work to help support their families, making education opportunities all the more challenging.
 A child in the classroom means one less farmhand in the field.
 Ironically, many parents were in attendance on the day we visited the public school.
 These individuals with very limited Spanish vocabulary immediately introduced themselves to the staff and me and expressed their appreciation for our visit.
 I was told that most had taken time away from their work to meet us.
 The language barrier made our exchange somewhat difficult, but it was obvious that we shared a common interest—the well being of their children.

 The poverty I’ve witnessed in Guatemala in staggering.
 As a long-time supporter of AAV and its Child Sponsorship Program, I have seen firsthand how the organization is making a positive impact in the lives of indigenous children.
 Despite the failure of the Guatemalan government to address the issues of poverty in the Cuchumatanes Mountains, there are children there who are learning and thriving thanks to Adopt-a-Village in Guatemala.

-Terri Touchet is a CPA in San Francisco, CA. Her first visit to Guatemala was in 2001.
+Terri Touchet is a CPA in Dallas, TX.
+Her first visit to Guatemala was in 2001.
 She recently joined Adopt-a-Village in Guatemala as a member of its board of directors.